spanezz/egt/README.md

  * quickly find project directories, to open terminals in them, and back up the information they contain that is not stored in git and pushed remotely
  * draft TODO lists
- * compute work hours for billing customers
+ * compute work hours to bill customers
  * brainstorm, and turn brainstorming notes into plans
  * turn plans into [TaskWarrior](http://taskwarrior.org/) tasks
  * print reports of my activity